DM865/dm865.github.io/_posts/2020-05-16-examGuidelines.md

 convince the examiners and external examiner ("censor" in Danish) that you have a thorough understanding of the contents of the course.

-You will be asked questions by the exmainers in a proportion of about 3:1 between the approximation algorithms part and the projects including the general aspects of heuristics.
+You will be asked questions by the examiners in a proportion of about 3:1 between the approximation algorithms part and the projects including the general aspects of heuristics.
 Aim for a reasonably high pace and focus on the most interesting material related to the